A PARENT’S GUIDE TO OUR SCHOOL

 At Oak Tree School we use continual teacher assessment to identify how well students are making progress academically and in terms of identified needs.
 We use this information to tailor learning to work on any areas that need to be developed.
 All progress towards the challenging targets we set students is fed back to parents and carers in detailed termly reports.

 Children and young people who attend Oak Tree School will have access to therapeutic support through our therapy team.
-This includes a drama therapist, educational psychologist and a counsellor.
+This includes a play therapist, educational psychologist and a counsellor.
 The team work directly with the young person and their parents/carers to identify areas of strength, areas for development and individual goals, so that personalised plans can be created and regularly reviewed.

 Students have daily contact with their form tutor.
 The form tutor is the first point of contact for parents through the home/school record books, phone conversations, emails and meetings.